What is MAME¶

 Because the name MAME is trademarked, you must abide by the rules set out for trademark usage if you wish to use “MAME” as part of the name your derivative work.
 In general, this means you must request permission, which requires that you follow the guidelines above.

-The version number of any derivative work should reflect the version number of the MAME release from which it was was derived.
+The version number of any derivative work should reflect the version number of the MAME release from which it was derived.